 Before you rush out to sign up for the Walmart Mastercard or the Walmart store card, consider whether another option would make more sense:

 If you’re angling to earn more rewards over the year, the Chase Freedom® is a popular option to consider.
-This card lets you earn 1% cash-back on all regular purchases and 5% cash-back on your first $1,500 spent in categories that rotate every quarter.
+This card lets you earn unlimited 1% cash back on all regular purchases and 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
+Enjoy new 5% categories each quarter!

-You’ll also earn an initial bonus of $150 after you use your card for $500 in purchases within three months of account opening.
+You’ll also earn a $150 bonus after you spend $500 on purchases in your first 3 months from account opening.
 This card lets you redeem points for statement credits, gift cards, merchandise, and travel, and it comes with no annual fee.

 Chase Freedom Unlimited®